History & Heritage

 GMercyU Graduates: Leaders With Values

-When it comes to Catholic colleges and universities, GMercyU has a strength in preparing students who are professionally competent, have a firm foundation in the liberal arts, and are committed to the Mercy tradition of service to humanity.
+Among Catholic colleges and universities, GMercyU has a strength in preparing students who are professionally competent, have a firm foundation in the liberal arts, and are committed to the Mercy tradition of service to humanity.
 Distinctive Mercy Graduates are more than just leaders in their fields.
-They are leaders with values—professionals who know what they stand for and who will live by their personal principles every day.
+They are leaders with values — professionals who know what they stand for and who will live by their personal principles every day.

 Contact us for more information about how the Mercy tradition shapes the GMercyU educational experience.